Home / FAQ

 Why should I become a foster parent?

+Like one of our foster care parents says, “It sounds like a token word, but foster parenting is truly rewarding.”
 Children need families they can rely on.
 Unfortunately, not all children have that.
 A recent report from the U.S. Department of Health and Human Services found the rate of children entering foster care is much higher than the number of available families.
+Simply put, we need more foster parents.

 Becoming a foster parent